moraisgomes123/Assignment.Part1.Web/README.md

 -**Student Number: ST10467009

-## Project Overview
+## Overview
-Name: TechMobiles & Accessories
--TechMobiles & Accessories is a modern retail store specializes in mobile phone and accessories.
-The store expect quickly obtain a big number popularity offering cheap, affordable, high-quality tech accessories including smart phone, phone cases, chargers, wireless earbuds, screen protectors, and smartwatch bands.
+TechMobiles & Accessories is a fresh and modern store that sells mobile phones and all kinds of accessories.
+The goal is to become popular quickly by offering affordable, good-quality items like smartphones, phone cases, chargers, wireless earbuds, screen protectors, and smartwatch bands.

 ## website goals and objectives
-Goals:
+Goals
-To create a website that makes shopping for mobiles products super easy and stress-free.
-The site should look clean, work fast, and show products in a way that customers can quickly see what they want.
-We also want the site to build trust, so people know when they buy form us, they are getting good value and reliable service.
+We want to build a website that makes shopping for mobile products super simple and stress-free.
+The site should look clean, load quickly, and show products in a way that helps customers find what they need right away.
+We also want people to trust us, so they feel confident that they’re getting good value and reliable service every time they shop.

-SMART OBJECTIVES
+Objectives
-Show all products with clean, high-quality pictures so customers can clearly see what they are getting.
+Show all products with clear, high-quality pictures so customers can see exactly what they’re getting.
-Add a smooth and shopping cart to make buying simple and quick.
+Make buying easy with a smooth, simple shopping cart.
-Make sure the site works perfectly on phones, tablets, and computers.
+Ensure the website works well on phones, tablets, and computers.
-Keep the layout easy to follow, so even first time visitors can find what they nedd without stress.
+Keep the layout simple so even first-time visitors can find what they need without any hassle.
-Build an online shop that helps TechMobiles stand out and compete strongly with local stores.
+Build an online store that helps TechMobiles stand out and compete with local shops.

 ## Website features and functionality
--Homepage: highlight products, current deals, and store contact ansd social media -About us: company background, values,
+-Homepage: Show the main products, highlight current deals, and give quick access to store contacts and social media.
+-About Us: Tell the story of the company and share its values.
--Products page: show the categories of mobiles and accessories.
+-Products Page: Display all the different categories of mobiles and accessories.
--Product Category Pages
+-Category Pages:
-  -shop-mobile-phone: List of mobiles phones with images, prices and details
+-Mobile Phones: List of phones with pictures, prices, and details.
-  -shop-chargers-cables: Chargers and cables product list
-  -shop-phone-case: Phone cases products
-  -shop-Screen-protectors: Screen protector products
-  -shop-smartwatch-bands: Smartwatch bans listing
-  -shop-wireless-earbuds: Wireless earbuds list
-Each product could have: Product image, name/description and price
--Enquiry page: enquiry form for product questions -Contact page: contac details, store hours, and social media links
+-Chargers & Cables: Collection of charging cables and adapters.
+-Phone Cases: Different styles of phone cases.
+-Screen Protectors: Options for screen protectors.
+-Smartwatch Bands: Range of bands for smartwatches.
+-Wireless Earbuds: Selection of earbuds with details and prices.
+-Product Details: Each product should have a picture, name, short description, and price.
+-Enquiry Page: A simple form where customers can ask questions about products.
+-Contact Page: Store contact info, working hours, and links to social media.

 ## Timeline and Milestones
--Week 1: Research and planning
--Week 2-3: Wireframes and content collection
--Week 4-5: Develoment(HTML, CSS, structure)
--Week 6: Testing and debugging
--Week 7: Submission and final review
+-Week 1: Start with research and outline the plan -Weeks 2–3: Work on the wireframes and collect the needed content -Weeks 4–5: Build the site structure using HTML and CSS -Week 6: Test everything and fix any issues that come up -Week 7: Do a final check and hand in the project

 ## Website sitemap
 -Index.html : (home)